linode/docs/docs/development/go/getting-started-with-go-packages/index.md

 The first line of code declares that `magic.go` belongs to the `greetings` package.

-In the same manner by which we declare exported and unexported functions, by upper-casing or lower-casing the first letter, we can follow the same rules when declaring package variables.
+In the same manner by which we declare exported and unexported functions by capitalization of the first letter, we can follow the same rules when declaring package variables.

 For example, the `magicNumber` variable is an unexported package variable of type `int` (integer):